 Earth Island Cheddar-Style Slices (Follow Your Heart Slices in the US) - Great for cold sandwiches, burgers, breakfast sandwiches, and grilled cheese sandwiches

 Daiya Chive & Onion Cream Cheeze - Great for toasted bagels, sandwiches, creamy sauces (PS: This stuff used to be awful!
 They’ve recently improved the recipe and WOW, it is SO GOOD now!
 If you tried the earlier version and didn't like it, please give it another chance!)

-Nutritional yeast - Great for cheesy sauces, cheesy soups, sprinkling in sandwiches and over pasta and casseroles (it’s even better turned into cashew parm - Combine 1 cup nutritional yeast, 1 cup raw cashews, ½ tsp garlic powder, ¼ tsp onion powder, ¼ tsp sea salt in a food processor and pulse until the mixture resembles dried Parmesan cheese.
+Nutritional yeast - Great for cheesy sauces, cheesy soups, sprinkling in sandwiches and over pasta and casseroles (it’s even better turned into cashew parm - Combine 1 cup nutritional yeast, 1 cup raw cashews, ½ teaspoon garlic powder, ¼ teaspoon onion powder, ¼ teaspoon sea salt in a food processor and pulse until the mixture resembles dried Parmesan cheese.
 Do not over process.
 Store in an air tight container.)